-The Pacific-Area Wide Integrated Methyl Bromide Alternatives project is a five-year focused program which brought together multidisciplinary teams in partnership with commercial growers to develop and demonstrate alternatives to methyl bromide use in key crop systems.
-Beginning in 2006, we continue to conduct large-scale field trials to compare standard MB treatments to the best available alternatives, including substitute fumigants and integrated pest management (IPM) practices.
+The Pacific-Area Wide Integrated Methyl Bromide Alternatives project was a five-year focused program which brought together multidisciplinary teams in partnership with commercial growers to develop and demonstrate alternatives to methyl bromide (MB) use in key crop systems.
+Beginning in 2006, we continued to conduct large-scale field trials to compare standard MB treatments to the best available alternatives, including substitute fumigants and integrated pest management (IPM) practices.

-The trials are conducted at field locations representing the diversity of the commercial production systems.
-Specific objectives include:Comprehensive assessments of alternatives to MB in key crop systems and geographical regions.
-Biological, environmental, and economic data is collected and analyzed from the large-scale trials.
+The trials were conducted at field locations representing the diversity of the commercial production systems.
+Specific objectives included:

 We invite you to peruse or study the various component projects presented here, participate in our outreach efforts and contact our team members.

 On this website:

 Background, objectives, and updates regarding the Area-wide Pest Management Project for Methyl Bromide Alternatives